 Find out how you have an operation to remove your bladder, and what happens afterwards.

-This surgery is usually part of the operation when you have your bladder removed (cystectomy).
+After surgery to remove your bladder (cystectomy), you might have a bag to collect your urine (urostomy).
 Find out what happens and how you pass urine afterwards.

 You might have an internal pouch made to hold your urine, and a new opening (stoma) made on your tummy for it to pass through.
 This is called a continent urinary diversion.